AugustoLara/Grants-Program/applications/afloat.md

 [Afloat](https://stayafloat.io/#/) is one of the first real use-cases of blockchain technology in the accounting industry.
 It enables the fractional buying and selling of tax credits that historically have been inefficient, opaque and centralized.
 It has already processed tax credits ranging in orders from $2K -$70k USD.

 Afloat was built on a private Ethereum clone but wants to migrate to Polkadot due to it's technology, identity management and community.
 Parachains like Kilt and their identity services would be crucial at validating government roles and professional certifications like accountants and institutional sellers.
-This proposal covers the migration of the following blockchain components:
+This proposal covers the migration or creation of the following workflows:

 1. User onboarding (set and verify identity with gatekeeper parameters) and slides.
 2. Originate and configure a tax credit and create sales order for tax credits.
 3. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
-4. Redeem the tax credit and confirm redemption and freeze/burn asset on-chain.
+4. Redeem the tax credit and confirm redemption and freeze asset on-chain.

 ## Project Details

 ### Background

 A common tax credit is for land preservation.
 The inhabitants of a geographic area recognize that their shared quality of life may be positively impacted if more land was preserved rather than developed.
 If the owner of land property in that area agrees to preserve land, they may be eligible to receive a tax credit in an amount associated with the value of the land property.

-A tax credit only reduces the tax liability for the holder of the tax credit, and they expire at various durations.
-A common scenario is for a taxpayer to earn tax credits well beyond their tax liability over the effective lifespan of a credit.
 However, some owners of tax credits do not have enough tax liability to take full advantage of the reward.
 Because of this, a number of states allow credits to be transferred.
 State transferable tax credits are typically bought and sold at a discount.

-Historically, the tax credit industry’s transfer process has been opaque.
+Historically, the tax credit industry’s transfer process has been deeply inneficient.
 Due to a lack of trust between buyers and sellers, accountants and lawyers act as middlemen.
-This added financial and procedural cost creates a barrier for the majority of taxpayers to enter the tax credit market.
+This added financial and procedural cost creates an entry barrier for the majority of taxpayers into the tax credit market.
 What remains is a tight-knit group of wealthy buyers, sellers, and policymakers.

 ### Product

 [Afloat](https://stayafloat.io/#/) uses blockchain technology to add trust and liquidity to the market, allowing smaller fractionable shares of tax credits to be transferred.
 So far, Afloat has facilitated the transfer of $145,000 worth of tax credits between multiple buyers and sellers, 90% with whom Afloat anticipates an ongoing relationship.
 One of the platform’s sellers is an international company with over 10,000 employees, and the value of tax credits purchased per buyer has so far ranged between less than $2,000 and over $70,000.

-Afloat has a total of 108 active users.
+Afloat has 108 active users.
 Many of these are CPAs (public accountants) and represent a network of taxpayers (credit buyers and sellers).
 We purposefully haven't had any marketing campaigns, and have been cautious with growth so far.
 We had a large batch of users enroll in December 2021 (end of tax year) and material increase (4x) year over year."

 Having started in the US, Afloat, Inc., a Wyoming company, is compliant with existing federal, state, and local regulations and takes care of the entire transfer process with the following functions: